 Technology is a critical component of telling your brand’s story—from initial concept to the continuous analysis of results.
-Specifically, you need technology that allows you to:
+Specifically, you need technology that allows you to customize your

-- Create, Curate and Manage: Your content management system should support websites hosting multiple pages, images and conversations.
+- Create, Curate and Manage Content: Your content management system should support websites hosting multiple pages, images and conversations.
 A modern platform empowers editors to publish content seamlessly and respond to consumer engagement quickly and efficiently.

-- Distribute and Amplify: Brands need a CMS that enables them to publish across a variety of channels, amplifying existing content while maintaining a consistent experience.
+- Distribute and Amplify Publications: Brands need a CMS that enables them to publish across a variety of channels, amplifying existing content while maintaining a consistent experience.

-- Analyze and Optimize: A successful brand marketer analyzes how and where content is consumed, delivering personalized, relevant content via the appropriate device.
+- Analyze and Optimize Results: A successful brand marketer analyzes how and where content is consumed, delivering personalized, relevant content via the appropriate device.
 With the right platform in place, marketers can identify what’s performing and what’s not, and then adjust content delivery accordingly.

 4. Embrace Change